Close

 So check back often and follow us on X @Ask_ICAR to ensure you’re equipped with the most up-to-date collision repair technical information available in the industry.

 Sometimes, going back to the basics can make the difference between a quality repair and a failed repair.
-Tools for the door handle might not sound exciting, but they can save you frustration and possibly a refinish.
+Rivets as panel attachments are becoming the new norm.
+This tool can make marking and making the holes for those rivets a breeze.

 As the industry continues to ask if pre- and post-repair system scanning is necessary, Toyota/Lexus/Scion provides their answer.